 Find any nonprofit or charity registered with the IRS.

-- Click the BLUE BOX below to search based on the group’s name.
+- Click here to search based on the group’s name.

 Charity Check for both identity and tax status

 Do a charity check to make sure you are supporting exactly the group you think.
 There are more than 1.6 million organizations recognized as tax-exempt by the IRS.
 Their names are often similar.
 Similar names produce confusion.
 More than 16,000 organizations have “Veteran” in their names.
 More than 1,600 have “Habitat for Humanity.”
 More than 80 have “American Cancer.”